Avi-Kenny/SimEngine/docs/docs/function-reference/run_on_cluster.md

 <p>This function provides a scaffold for running simulations in
 parallel in a cluster computing environment.
-It acts as a wrapper for
-<span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>simba</span> simulation code, organizing the code into sections that are
-run just once per simulation (e.g. simulation setup and compiling results) and sections that are run many times (e.g. simulation replicates).
-This function interfaces with the cluster job scheduler to divide parallel tasks over cluster nodes.
-Job schedulers currently supported include Slurm and Sun Grid Engine.
+It acts as a wrapper for the code in your simulation script, organizing the code into sections that are run just once per simulation (e.g. simulation setup and compiling results) and sections that are run many times (e.g. simulation replicates).
+This function interfaces with cluster job scheduler software (e.g. Slurm ) to divide parallel tasks over cluster nodes.
 </p>